cositools/cosi-data-challenges/README.md

 PSR B1259-63 is a binary gamma-ray system consisting of a radio pulsar and a massive Be-type star.
 The next periastron passage will be November 19th, 2027, making this a prime target for COSI.
 The model for DC3 is based on the work in [Abdo+11](https://doi.org/10.1088%2F2041-8205%2F736%2F1%2Fl11) (see Model 1 in the bottom of Figure 5).
 The flare is simulated as a constant emission for 30 days (T > 1839487305.0).
 We have included two flux scenarios: the nominal value from [Abdo+11](https://doi.org/10.1088%2F2041-8205%2F736%2F1%2Fl11) is $6.13 \times 10^{-4} \ \mathrm{ph \ cm^{-2} s^{-1}}$, and we have included 10x enhanced flux for easier analysis.
 The source is located at $l = 304.2^{\circ}, b = -0.99^{\circ}$.

 **Cyg X3 Input Models:**  <br />
 In DC3 we have simulated 6 different spectral models for Cyg X3 ($l = 79.8^{\circ}, b= 0.7^{\circ}$) which are combined to create a source which transitions through each state during the 3 months of observation.
-The spectra are described by best fit eqpair models of time averaged INTEGRAL data from  [Cangemi+21](https://www.aanda.org/articles/aa/pdf/2021/01/aa37951-20.pdf).
+The spectra are described by best-fit eqpair models of time-averaged INTEGRAL data from  [Cangemi+21](https://www.aanda.org/articles/aa/pdf/2021/01/aa37951-20.pdf).
 We have assumed a succession of the different states (in this order and for the specified approximate durations):

 <pre>